TabishIzhar/StrucPy/docs/source/InputExample.rst

 Self Weight
 ------------------------
-Self Weight of the reinforced concrete model is an **Optional Parameter** but should be passed as Boolean.
-It will determine if self weight of the members has to be included in analysis or not.
+`self_weight` represents self weight of the members of reinforced concrete model and is an **Optional Parameter**.
+It should be passed as Boolean operator.
+It determines, if self weight of the members has to be included in analysis or not.

 *Default is True (Self Weight will be considered)*.